 Young men and women are seeking to serve in the military as an alternative option to career choices in the civilian world.
-I find emails like these give us all hope that there are still people willing to serve our country, get educated, and be a productive member of society.
+I find emails like these give us all hope that there are still people willing to serve our country, get educated and be a productive member of society.

 Stew, I am a high school senior and looking at a few options to begin preparing for a military career.
 What I humbly would like to ask you is if you have any advice on which approach you think would be best:

 I also noticed that you played rugby as well.
-I was wondering how the work load was having been in such an intense academic environment while also partaking in a very grueling sport that I would like to do in college.
+I was wondering how the workload was, having been in such an intense academic environment while also partaking in a very grueling sport that I would like to do in college.
 However, my ultimate goal has always been to pursue a career in the military, regardless of how my next four years of rugby pans out.
 Thank you for any advice and help you could offer.

-I like to tell people who are serious about serving in the military as an officer to try and get into a Service Academy.
+I like to tell people who are serious about serving in the military as an officer to try to get into a service academy.
 Apply and see what happens, whether it is during high school or during your first few years of college.
-Regardless of your options, your path will lead you to SOAS – SEAL Officer Assessment and Selection.
-All USNA, ROTC, and OCS candidates who apply go through a screening process to get selected for this selection program that will determine if you can come back the following year as an officer BUD/S student.
+Regardless of your options, your path will lead you to SEAL Officer Assessment and Selection, or SOAS.
+All U.S. Naval Academy, ROTC and OCS candidates who apply go through a screening process to get selected for this selection program, which will determine whether you can come back the following year as an officer BUD/S student.

-So, regardless of your option to attend OCS or USNA, you have to prepare yourself to get TO and THROUGH SOAS first.
-Then, you focus on getting THROUGH BUD/S if you get selected and you will have as much as 6-12 months to prepare specifically for BUD/S once you find out the outcome of SOAS.
+So, regardless of your option to attend OCS or USNA, you have to prepare yourself to get to and through SOAS first.
+Then, you focus on getting through BUD/S if you get selected, and you will have as much as 6-12 months to prepare specifically for BUD/S once you find out the outcome of SOAS.